ilathem/cognixia-capstone-mvp/README.md

 # Cognixia Capstone Project

 An MVC Java CLI program that uses JDBC via a DAO to connect to a MySQL server to track users progress on different books.

 ## How to use:

 1. Prerequisites: `JDK`, `MySql`, make sure MySQL server is running
 2. Use `tracker_db.sql` to create and populate the MySQL server database
 3. Configure `ConnectionManager.java` to connect to your port, with the correct username and password
-4. Compile & Run the main method in `App.java` to start the application, or run `mvn build` to compile, then `mvn exec:java` to run it
+4. Compile & Run the main method in `App.java` to start the application, or run `mvn compile` to compile, then `mvn exec:java` to run it

 ## ER Diagram

 ![Entity Relationship Diagram](./er_diagram.png)

 ## Kanban Board:

 https://kanbanflow.com/board/9E6Qdto

 The kanban board: